Psychiatric-mental health nurse practitioner: Education

 The DNP degree has been suggested as the planned entry-level degree for advanced practice registered nurses, according to the ANCC.
 However, no state has initiated any laws regarding the DNP as the minimum degree.
 It is expected that current master's-prepared nurses will be "grandfathered' into the new system, and as long as they keep their certification current, they will not be required to pursue a doctoral degree.

 There are many schools that offer the graduate education required for this profession.
 Notable schools with psychiatric-mental health nurse practitioner programs are Vanderbilt University School of Nursing, Yale School of Nursing, Saint Louis University, University of California-San Francisco, University of Pennsylvania, and Columbia University School of Nursing.
 A listing of PMHNP programs by state can be found online at the American Nurses Credentialing Center (ANCC) and American Psychiatric Nurses Association (APNA).

 The cost of education can vary greatly.
 Programs at public universities are typically less expensive for state residents than for out-of-state residents.
 For example, at UCSF the cost for the Masters program with in-state tuition is approximately $12,245 a year; for an out-of-state student, the tuition is $24,798.
 In addition, programs at public universities tend to be less expensive than programs at private universities.

-Characteristics

-Psychiatric-mental health nurse practitioners require certain skills to excel in the field.
-Being a PMHNP requires compassion for their patients and their well-being, outstanding communication skills, and a pure dedication to helping their patients heal and improve their mental state.
-PMHNPs also need to easily form intimate connections with their patients and have high sensitivity towards their patients' emotions, thoughts, and feelings.
-Attentiveness is a very important characteristic because a PMHNP needs to be able to clearly and fully listen to what their patient is saying and what their report is showing.
-Along with attentiveness, a PMHNP should not make any assumptions, for it may tunnel their vision when it is crucial to have an open mind with different diagnoses that may be possible.
-An undervalued characteristic that is vital for a PMHNP to have is optimism.
-The PMHNP needs to stay optimistic because it will improve the relationship with the patient and the patient's attitude about improving their health.
-A characteristic that all PMHNPs must have is emotional stability.
-Times may get stressful, but staying composed for the health and safety of both the PMHNP and the patient is consequential.
-A PMHNP must possess these skills for their patients best interests as well as their own.